 First, you should visit your doctor before you go anywhere.
 By getting a physical before you travel, you can make sure the doctor gives you a clean bill of health.
 You don’t want to fly to another country only to find that you’re in quick need of some endovascular procedures or that the red patch on your skin developed into a serious rash.

 Set up a time to visit your doctor at least a week before you’re supposed to travel.
-Let them give you a full examination and tell them you plan on traveling and to where.
+Let them give you a full examination or a basic blood pressure test (used with a specialized blood pressure device) and tell them you plan on traveling and to where.
 By doing this your doctor can give you any necessary advice for staying healthy and let you know of any issues before you go.

 Bring Extra Medication